Never thought I’d be writing about companies that analyze your stool samples to help you live a healthier lifestyle, but here we are.

 Viome's Pricing Options

 As mentioned before, Viome offers two different tests.
 One is basically a standard gut test, and the other is an upgraded tier of it.
+From November 23 til December 2, you can score 25% off with promo code KIT25.

 Gut Intelligence Test by Viome